Detrua/Firebase-Cloud-Messaging/README.md

 # Firebase-Cloud-Messaging
 Set up a Firebase Cloud Messaging client app on Android<br>
-You can use this project as a guide.
-You can find the documentation you need here:
+You can use this project as a guide:

 Go with this one first.
 Here you will learn the Basic's that are required:
 [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client#kotlin+ktx_1)<br>